 Anna Akhmatova, great poet

-Akhmatova was born near the Black Sea port of Odessa.
-Her family moved to Tsarskoye Selo, near St. Petersburg when she was eleven months old.
+Pretty girl was born on June 11 (23), 1889 in Odessa, Russian Empire.
+Her family moved to Tsarskoye Selo, near St. Petersburg, when she was eleven months old.
 There were six children in the family.

-To tell the truth Anna Akhmatova had a long list of lovers: Georgiy Chulkov, Nikolai Nedobrovo, Boris Anrep, Nikolai Punin, Vladimir Garshin, Arthur Lourie, Zubov, Boris Pilnyak, Mikhail Zienkiewicz …
+To tell the truth, Anna had a long list of lovers: Georgiy Chulkov, Nikolai Nedobrovo, Boris Anrep, Vladimir Garshin, Arthur Lourie, Zubov, Boris Pilnyak, Mikhail Zienkiewicz …

 According to literary scholars Natalia and Vladimir Vin, Akhmatova had a secret affair with the last Emperor of Russia Nicholas II (Nikolay Alexandrovich Romanov).